Dridge/richard-eldridge-round-up-starling/README.md

 # Overall Structure

+Assuming one account.
 The RoundUpExecutor runs through each step:
-1. Get all accounts for the given user
+1. Get the account for given user
-1. Get every transaction for each account within the last x time (tbc)
+1. Get every transaction for that account within the last x time (tbc)
-1. Get the total rounded up figure per account (within the last x time)
+1. Get the total rounded up figure of that subset of transactions
 1. Creates a savings goal
 1. Transfers money from each account into the savings goal (tbc)